5 Things To Do Before Filing for Divorce in Atlanta

 1. What are your goals regarding child custody and parenting of your children?

 In addition to a consistent parenting plan with similar expectations of behavior for the child (as well as consequences for misbehavior), parents should think about what they want for their children and devise a plan to get there.
 A “road map” will keep both parents focused on the big picture.
 Joint custody is increasingly popular and in our Atlanta area (as is the cast with many other metropolitan areas) so the parents need to stay on the same page in order to provide consistency and stability for their children.
-For more help deciding child custody issues, check out this child custody article.
+For more help deciding child custody issues, check out this child custody in Atlanta article.

 2. What are your financial goals regarding division of assets, debt and possibly alimony?